ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 	// ...

 	// Prepares the data and sends the request.
-	_sendRequest( reject ) {
+	_sendRequest( file ) {
-		this.loader.file
-			.then( file => {
 		// Prepare the form data.
 		const data = new FormData();

 		data.append( 'upload', file );

 		// Important note: This is the right place to implement security mechanisms
 		// like authentication and CSRF protection.
 For instance, you can use
 		// XMLHttpRequest.setRequestHeader() to set the request headers containing
 		// the CSRF token generated earlier by your application.

 		// Send the request.
 		this.xhr.send( data );
-			} )
-			.catch( reject );
 	}
 }
 ```